ESC180: Introduction to Computer Programming

 Everyone wants to write short and efficient programs.
 However, focusing too hard on elegance or efficiency can stop you from making working code.
 Always make a program that can produce the results you need before you take it apart to make it more efficient or less ugly.
 Even professional software developers often show that their initial method works before making small improvements.

-• You’ll learn how to think like a programmer.
-ESC180 introduces you to several programming problem-solving techniques.
+Through ESC180 you’ll learn how to think like a programmer.
+You will be introduced to several programming problem-solving techniques.
 These include sequential, functional, iterative, and recursive programming.

 • Sequential: In basic programming, the computer follows a set of instructions one after the other.
 By thinking sequentially, the programmer tells the computer what information to save when moving between steps and in what order.